 White Coconut Truffles

 These truffles are incredibly easy to make and delicious!
-Full of white chocolate, ground nuts, and a hint of rum, they are festive and can be made ahead.
+Full of white chocolate, ground nuts, and a hint of rum.

 Red Velvet Cake Pops